psychofield256/GamerProject/README.md

 # GamerProject
-Java game inspired by the manga "The Gamer"
+Java game inspired by the manga "The Gamer" and its python adaptation